nihgwu/create-slots/README.md

 # create-slots

-Bring slots to React components, with SSR support
+Bring [Slots](https://github.com/reactjs/rfcs/pull/223) to React, with SSR support

 🧩 Compose with confidence
 🤖 Inversion of Control